 • Pass bookings can only be confirmed last-minute — one day before domestic departures and up to 10 days before international flights — which limits the appeal to travelers who can be spontaneous.

-• Other restrictions to be aware of: Some blackout dates apply, availability on some routes may be limited, and bookings outside the one- or 10-day window may be possible for an extra fee.
+• There are other restrictions: Some blackout dates apply, availability on some routes may be limited, and extra fees may apply for bookings outside the one- or 10-day window.

 • Because it’s a budget airline, Frontier charges extra for both carry-on and checked bags, as well as things like seat assignments or even printing your boarding pass at the airport.